Toast Payroll: Assign or Change Employee Jobs or Locations

 Position page with the Add+ button highlighted

 3. Complete the required fields and select Save.
-For a guide on completing these fields, read Toast Payroll: Update Positions.
+For a guide on completing each field, see Toast Payroll: Update Positions.

 Add Position pop up

-4. Keep in mind that secondary position information is not displayed on the Jobs page; only the employee's primary position information is.
-The Jobs page is what communicates to Toast Web whereas the Position Detail page details allow us to match the job(s) to the proper pay group (Toast Payroll uses the FEIN of the jobs to properly match to the FEIN listed on the Position Detail page).
+4. Note that secondary position information is not displayed on the Jobs page; only the employee's primary position information is.
+The Jobs page is what communicates to Toast Web, whereas the Position Detail page details allow Toast Payroll to match the job(s) to the proper pay group (Toast Payroll uses the FEIN of the jobs to match to the FEIN listed on the Position Detail page).

-If the employee works under multiple FEINs with different jobs, like in scenario 3 above, you will need multiple positions and multiple jobs:
+If the employee works under multiple FEINs with different jobs (see Scenario 3), you will need multiple positions and multiple jobs:

 1. Begin by adding a secondary position for the alternate FEIN/pay group.

-2. If the employee also needs the ability to clock in or clock out at a new location, you will want to add a new job.
-Navigate to the employee’s profile > Jobs tab > Add+.
-You will want to add a separate job for each role the employee works at under this new location.
+2. If the employee also needs the ability to clock in or out at a new location, add a new job for each role the employee works at under this new location.
+Navigate to the employee's profile > Jobs tab > Add+.
+Add a separate job for each role.

 Back to top

-If an employee has more than one position, but they will not be working out of a secondary location/pay group any longer, you may wish to deactivate their secondary position.
+If an employee has more than one position but will not be working out of a secondary location or pay group any longer, you can deactivate their secondary position.
 Primary positions cannot be deactivated.
+To swap which position is primary first, see Toast Payroll: Change a Secondary Position to a Primary Position.

-1. Navigate to an employee's profile and select the > carat icon to the right of their primary job.
+1. Navigate to the employee's profile and select the > caret icon to the right of their primary job.

-2. Select the yellow Edit button for the appropriate position (cannot be the primary position).
+2. Select the Edit button for the appropriate position (cannot be the primary position).

-3. You always need to enter a Reason when making changes to this page.
+3. Enter a Reason.
 Position Update may work best in this situation.

 4. Immediately under the Reason drop-down menu, select the checkbox labeled Deactivate Position.